The higher returns to high R&D stocks represent compensation for heightened systematic risk not captured in standard asset pricing models.

-No exposure to domestic equities.
-No exposure to international equities.
+Full exposure to domestic equities.
+Full exposure to international equities.
 No exposure to REITs.
-Full exposure to commodities.
+Partial exposure to commodities.
 No exposure to intermediate-term bonds.

 The findings from this Hidden Markov Model analysis provide policymakers with valuable insights into the nature and behavior of inflation regimes.
 This information can inform the design and implementation of monetary, fiscal, and regulatory policies to effectively manage inflation, stabilize the economy, and promote sustainable economic growth.